Sainan/warframe-steam-manifests/CONTRIBUTING.md

 Before you begin, some important notes:

 - The `.DepotDownloader` folder needs to be deleted from both folders (e.g. via `rm -r builds/*/.DepotDownloader`)
-- The earliest builds are trivial to deltify, but bigger builds (with bigger diffs) increase memory and time requirements. ~45 GiB builds = 140 GiB memory, ~1 hour.
-2020 ensmallening = 328 GiB memory, ~36 hours.
+- The earliest builds are trivial to deltify, but bigger builds (with bigger diffs) increase memory and time requirements. ~45 GiB builds = up to 140 GiB memory and 90 minutes.
+2020 ensmallening = up to 328 GiB memory and 36 hours.
 Ensure you have enough swap and patience.

 Finally, the "deltas" folder in this repository is populated with the metadata: